ryan-mahoney/Framework/docs/separation/index.rst

 	}

-Then, Separation will take that data, and render it with the less-logic partials file: **projct/public/collections/blogs.hbs**
+Then, Layout will take that data, and render it with the less-logic partials file: **projct/public/collections/blogs.hbs**

 .. code-block:: html